dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   were collected during the decentralization swap, then the exchange rate would be 2:1 and each participant would get 2 SNS tokens for each ICP token they contributed.

-After a successful decentralization swap, SNS tokens are owned by a large community and therefore the SNS governance control is decentralized.
-Moreover, the decentralization swap sets a market price for the SNS token and every swap participant receives SNS tokens at that price.
-The ICP that were collected in the decentralization swap provide initial funding for the SNS project in a SNS-owned treasury.

 ## Stages
 Handing over a dapp's control to a newly created SNS proceeds in the following high level steps.
 Note that the NNS community's approval is relevant in two steps (Step XX and XX).